 - Infection, including in the surgical wound, lungs (pneumonia), bladder, or kidney

 Other risks for this surgery are:

 If you are a smoker, you should stop several weeks before the surgery.
-Your doctor or nurse can help.
+Your provider can help.

-Always tell your doctor or nurse what drugs, vitamins, and other supplements you are taking, even ones you bought without a prescription.
+Always tell your provider what drugs, vitamins, and other supplements you are taking, even ones you bought without a prescription.